 This guide will help you prepare for your prostate surgery at Memorial Sloan Kettering (MSK), and help you understand what to expect after your surgery.
 We suggest you read through it at least once before your surgery, then use it as a reference in the days leading up to your surgery so that you can do all you can to prepare.
-Bring it with you each time you come to MSK, including the day of your surgery, so that you and your healthcare team can refer to it as you get ready to leave the hospital.
+Bring it with you each time you come to MSK, including the day of your surgery, so that you and your healthcare team can refer to it throughout your care.

 About Your Surgery